 FOXTON FROSTY DAWN

-Frosty possesses a highly developed sense of self confidence.
-She greets visitors with a nicker and loves attention and scritchies.
-Like my gelding Patented, she has a love of water, and the two of them will often "volunteer" for showers on a hot day, turning themselves this way and that so that every part of their bodies can be thoroughly soaked.
-Without a willing human servant to cool her off, Frosty will play in the water trough!
+Frosty possessed a highly developed sense of self confidence.
+She greeted visitors with a nicker and loved attention and scritchies.
+She had a love of water, and would often "volunteer" for a shower on a hot day, turning herself this way and that so that every body part could be thoroughly soaked.
+Without a willing human servant to cool her off, Frosty would play in the water trough!

 Frosty's pedigree not only contains the well-known, beautiful-headed show stallion Troutbrook Playboy, but numerous lines to fabulous and hard to find old Western Working Family horses such as Julio (Delbert X Katelina), multiple lines to Silver Ranger (Querido X Angelina), Romanesque (Red Oak X Mariah K), Chocolate (Linsley X Lady Spar) and Dan (Headlight Morgan X Kate B)- the source of silver dapple in our breed.
 She has Lippitt breeding through Lippitt Ethan Ash, John A Darling, Lippitt Polly Moro, and Lippitt Kate Moro, and several lines to old Brunk horses such as Juzan, King de Jarnette, Grenadier, Ken Carmen and Rarette (all by Jubilee King) as well as Stetson (Flyhawk X Sentola) and Kings Haven Senator (Senator Graham X Choquita).
 The rest of her pedigree is comprised of mostly old government breeding.

-Frosty has been Red Factor DNA tested by UC Davis (click here to see her test results) and is homozygous for black (EE), which not only proves she is not a chestnut, as she might appear with her light mane and tail, it also indicates that she will never produce a chestnut based foal no matter what color stallion she is bred to.
+Frosty was Red Factor DNA tested by UC Davis (click here to see her test results) homozygous for black (EE), which not only proves she was not a chestnut, as she might appear with her light mane and tail, it also indicates that she would never produce a chestnut based foal - no matter what color stallion she is bred to.

 Frosty and her 2006 silver dapple colt Unconventional provided hair samples and photographs for the 2006 Uppsala University (Sweden) study of the silver dapple gene.
 This study resulted in the silver dapple test which is now offered by UC Davis and other testing facilities.
 A copy of the study may be downloaded here.